 UK car market: Going strong

 One of the most remarkable feats about the growth of the UK car market must surely be how long it has continued.
 Even at a time when many of the other major European economies were shrinking, sales of cars in the UK have stubbornly remained on the rise.
-And as soon as the economic troubles, which put the entire European Union into recession, showed first signs of abating, consumers went right back to where they left off: As the Guardian reported, car sales hit the 2m mark for the first time in October, further extending the breathtaking period of uninterrupted growth to a staggering 32 months.
+And as soon as the economic troubles, which put the entire European Union into recession, showed first signs of abating, consumers went right back to where they left off: In 2015, as the Guardian reported, car sales hit the 2m mark for the first time in October, further extending the breathtaking period of uninterrupted growth to a staggering 32 months.

 But … is it healthy?

 Already at the time, what sounded like good news was instead a reason for worry.
 As online magazine Automotive News Europe reported, there were various reasons why this upward curve for the UK car market is clouded by dark developments underneath the surface.
 The growth, it claimed, was mainly driven by the following trends:

 - Cheap finance: With the Bank of England continuing its low interest rate policy, saving remains financially unattractive to many UK households.
 Buying a car now, when it is still cheap, simply sounds like the reasonable thing to do.
 This only applies, however, if you’re able to secure a long-term fixed interest rate loan.
 If you don’t and there is a considerable deferred sum waiting for you at the end of the term, you may face a rude awakening in a few years’ time.

 - Fierce competition: Partly owing to the unstable economic conditions, dealers have started undercutting each other, offering deals that may even end up costing them money.
 As a result, although the UK car market continues to grow, some of these offers are shady to say the least, with less favourable terms hidden in the small print.

 The sceptics would turn out to be right